johans-work/paid-source/README.md

 Modify the license as you see fit!

-# Why should you use it?
+# Support Your Good Work

 So you can continue producing Assets.